 Decentralized finance refers to a collection of non-custodial financial products, namely peer-to-peer loans, decentralized exchanges, automatic market-making protocols, and liquidity providers.
 Niche uses include decentralized insurance protocols and tools to fractionalize non-fungible tokens or NFTs, the technology that powers crypto art.

 SushiSwap is most of the above and more.
 Also referred to simply as Sushi, protocol has built out its core offering of a decentralized exchange into lending markets, yield farms, and staking pools.
-To do that, it’s partnered with other large decentralized finance protocols, including Yearn Finance, CREAM Finance, and Aave.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+To do that, it’s partnered with other large decentralized finance protocols, including Yearn Finance, CREAM Finance, and Aave.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Sushi was created as a fork of Uniswap, Ethereum’s most popular decentralized exchange, by a team of anonymous coders.
 That means that it shares some of Uniswap’s code.